 What ongoing support and progress updates might be necessary to ensure that the individual is on-track, and give him or her every opportunity to achieve the goal by the end of the review period?

 Would it be possible to go beyond expectations, and score the top marking on the review/assessment scale if the individual really put in a great deal of effort?

 A – Has the objective been agreed by the individual?

 Has he or she contributed to this, or had an input into how the objective has been written?
 Is it something he or she sees as being important, linked to organisational strategy, part of the role, consistent with his or her strengths, experience, interests or career aims?

 Is it clear how the manager, and the individual, will know if they have achieved it or not?
 Does it make it clear what sort of evidence the individual would need to provide in order to make a sensible assessment of achievement?
 Does it describe how any behavioural or qualitative elements might be measured?

 S – Is the objective stretching and challenging?

 Will it lead to an improvement in the way things are now?
 Does it build on previous successes, or seek to solve past problems that are causing blockages and difficulties?
 Again, this is something you won’t know from reading an objective, but the individual will know if it’s stretching or not.
 Objectives should be things that require some effort; that might require some learning or skills development (or within a set of objectives, at least one should be more than just ‘business as usual’.

-This 7 point checklist is part of our Performance Management Guide.
+This 7 point checklist can also be found in our eBook - Continuous Performance Management and how to get started.
 Request your copy now.